No, it’s not that women are more sensitive to pain than men; there’s a biological reason behind the difference.

 The reason why women get more headaches than men can be explained in one word: hormones.
 Changes in estrogen levels can act as a trigger to a protective response from the brain.

-“The migraine generator flips on, which communicates directly to the fifth nerve, also referred to as the migraine nerve, which is basically the freeway of pain on the face and head,” said Soma Sahai-Srivastava, MD, associate professor of neurology at Keck School of Medicine of USC and director of the Headache and Neuralgia Center at USC Neurosciences of Keck Medicine of USC.
+“The migraine generator flips on, which communicates directly to the fifth nerve, also referred to as the migraine nerve, which is basically the freeway of pain on the face and head,” said Soma Sahai-Srivastava, MD, professor of neurology at Keck School of Medicine of USC and director of the Headache and Neuralgia Center at USC Neurosciences of Keck Medicine of USC.
 “Once this is flipped on, it spills toxic, inflammatory chemicals on the roadmap of the brain.
 Then the blood vessels start acting out, which produces throbbing; it’s like an orchestra on the surface of the brain.”

 Call for an Appointment